- Shop Online

 Vine Crops in Bato Buckets

 When vine crop production is the goal, CropKing recommends the use of the Bato Bucket or Dutch Bucket system.
 This type of system is an investment in the future of your business, every aspect of the growing system is the highest quality and built to last.
 Unlike other throw away, cheap systems you will get many years of use from this system.
-The Bato bucket offers quality as well as security when growing your high value crops, each bucket is formed with a small reservoir to avoid drowning or starving your plants, and since they are made from high quality UV resistant plastic and reuse the same bucket for years to come.
+The Bato bucket system offers quality as well as security when growing your high value crops.
+Each bucket is formed with a small reservoir to ensure your plants always have the appropriate amount of nutirent solution.
+Since they are made from high quality UV resistant plastic you can reuse the same bucket for years to come.

 One of the most versatile and simple systems to use in the greenhouse.
 This system allows for great flexibility in layout and in the variety of plants that can be grown in them - tomatoes, cucumbers, bell peppers, squash, pole beans and eggplant to name a few.